Conducting a successful survey with a high response rate is really hard.

 A dropdown menu is excellent when you want to display a long list of answer choices.

-You’ve probably come across this type of survey question when you’ve answered demographic questions like age, nationality.
+You’ve probably come across this type of survey question when you’ve answered demographic questions like age, and nationality.

 Depending on the survey tool, most dropdown menus are scrollable when answered from a phone, making them fast and easy to answer.

 The NPS (net promoter score) is the best example of a rating scale question.

 Rating scales like NPS are used to measure customer satisfaction and customer loyalty.

 In these types of questions (sometimes refers as ordinal questions ), the answer is presented with a scale from 0-10.

 The respondents select one number from the scale that best describes their answer.

-There are few types of rating scales like numeric scale, Likert scale, or star rating scale.
+There are a few types of rating scales like numeric scale, Likert scale, or star rating scale.

 Rating scales are both used for quantitative and qualitative data.